-DRAFT INCIDENTAL HARASSMENT AUTHORIZATION
+INCIDENTAL HARASSMENT AUTHORIZATION

-The Scripps Institution of Oceanography (SIO) is hereby authorized under section 101(a)(5)(D) of the Marine Mammal Protection Act (MMPA; 16 U.S.C.
-1371(a)(5)(D)) to harass marine mammals incidental to a low-energy marine geophysical survey in the Southwest Atlantic Ocean, when adhering to the following terms and conditions.
+The National Science Foundation (NSF) Office of Polar Programs, on behalf of the University of Houston, is hereby authorized under section 101(a)(5)(D) of the Marine Mammal Protection Act (MMPA; 16 U.S.C.
+1371(a)(5)(D)) to harass marine mammals incidental to low-energy marine geophysical survey and icebreaking activity in the Amundsen Sea, when adhering to the following terms and conditions.

-- 1. This incidental harassment authorization (IHA) is valid for a period of one year from the date of issuance. - 2.
-This IHA is valid only for marine geophysical survey activity, as specified in the Scripps Institution of Oceanography's (SIO) IHA application and using an airgun array aboard the R/V Thompson with characteristics specified in the application, in the Southwest Atlantic Ocean.
+- 1. This Incidental Harassment Authorization (IHA) is valid for a period of one year from the date of issuance. - 2.
+This IHA is valid only for marine geophysical survey and icebreaking activities associated with the THwaites Offshore Research (THOR) Project in the Amundsen Sea, Antarctica.